 Sciatica is an inflammation of the sciatic nerve, the longest nerve in the body.
-The sciatic nerve stretches from the spinal cord to the end of each leg and may become inflamed for a number of reasons, including age-related changes in the spine, obesity, or a sedentary lifestyle.
-Sciatica usually develops gradually as the nerve is compressed over time.
-This results in pain along the nerve pathway, as well as numbness, tingling and muscle weakness in the affected area.
+The sciatic nerve stretches from the spinal cord to the end of each leg and may become inflamed for a number of reasons.
+These can include age-related changes in the spine, obesity, or a sedentary lifestyle.
+Usually, sciatica develops gradually over time as the nerve is compressed.
+This results in pain along the nerve pathway, as well as numbness, tingling, and muscle weakness in the affected area.

 - Piriformis syndrome, a muscle disorder

 Since a sedentary lifestyle contributes to sciatic problems.
 Individuals whose occupations require prolonged sitting, extensive driving or frequent air travel are at greater risk of developing the disorder.

 The most common symptom of sciatica is pain that radiates from the lumbar (lower) region of the spine into the buttock and down the back of the leg.
 As a result, the sole of the foot may become affected.
 Patients with this condition may experience a variety of other sensations in that region, including:

 Sudden movements that occur with sneezing, coughing, or standing after an extended period of sitting may cause an increase in discomfort.

 When Should I Call My Spine Specialist?

 As may happen after an accident, the symptoms of sciatica may suddenly set in.
 Under those circumstances, If the patient has difficulty controlling their bladder or bowels when this occurs, they should seek immediate medical attention.